xcesco/kripton/README.md

         }
     }

-While the xmlBuffer will contain:
+While the XML translation of the initial bean is:

     <?xml version='1.0' encoding='utf-8' ?>
     <simpleBean>